ContentSquare/chproxy/README.md

     #
     # By default there is no per-minute limit.
     requests_per_minute: 4

+    # Response cache config name to use.
+    #
+    # By default responses aren't cached.
+    cache: "longterm"

     # The maximum number of requests that may wait for their chance
     # to be executed because they cannot run now due to the current limits.